 Kayaks and paddle ski

-These are available for your use.
+These are available for your use at a small fee.
 Please treat them with respect and watch the tides!

-If you bring your own boat you can launch from the beach at the campsite.
+If you bring your own boat you can launch from the beach at the campsite or at Paradise Lodge.

 The old hotel on Pomene point is well worth a visit with its spectacular views and blowholes in the rocks.